 How can I apply for funding?

-You’ll be able to apply for funding online, and we have a team in place to help you process it if you need it.
+You can apply for funding online, and we have a team in place to help you process it if you need it.

 When you make your application, you’ll need to: